alienwizard/trustly-workshop/README.md

 There are alot of stuff added by default by create-react-app.
 Dont focus on that, you can leave it be for now

-## Available Scripts
+## To get started

+First run: `npm install` in the project directory

-In the project directory, you can run:
+Then you can run:

 ### `npm start`